AdaCore/libadalang/README.md

 $ $BROWSER dev_manual/_build/html/index.html
 ```

-Note that, as it relies on Python code introspection, you need a working
+Note that, as the User Manual relies on Ada and Python code introspection, you
-Libadalang Python API in order to generate the User Manual.
+need a working Libadalang Python API in order to build it.
+See [the
+corresponding procedure](user_manual/building.rst) for more details.

 Playing
 -------